DUI in Texas or DWI in Texas: Dallas Lawyer on DWI Charges

 This page on TX DWI laws focuses on DWI first offense operating a motor vehicle while intoxicated charges, since about 80% of cases are first offenders.
 Since jail time for DUI is common, avoiding a DUI conviction is of paramount importance.
 However, do not underestimate the serious harm to your future and career that a DWI misdemeanor "drunk driving" conviction can cause.

 Is a DWI a Felony in Texas?
+In Texas your third (3d) DWI is a felony.
 Other DWI laws in Texas are also mentioned and linked out to pages with more details on a 2nd DWI offense in Texas, 3rd DWI, or 4th DWI in TX.
 Plus, Texas law has various "degree felony" grades.
 A DWI 2nd Offense Texas carries from 30 days to 365 days in jail, and license suspension from 180 days to 2 years.

 Other factors (like prior prison sentences or prior intoxication manslaughter) which may boost a felony DWI from 3rd degree up to 2nd degree.
 As repeat convictions under Texas DWI law increase, so do the DWI penalties and loss of driving privileges.